matpakke/Google-Cybersecurity/Course 3 - Connect and Protect - Networks and Network Security/course3glossary.md

 **Internet Control Message Protocol (ICMP) flood:** A type of DoS attack performed by an attacker repeatedly sending ICMP request packets to a network server

+**Internet Layer:** The internet layer is where IP addresses are attached to data packets to indicate the location of the sender and receiver.
+The internet layer also focuses on how networks connect to each other.
+For example, data packets containing information that determine whether they will stay on the LAN or will be sent to a remote network, like the internet.

 **Internet Protocol (IP):** A set of standards used for routing and addressing data packets as they travel between devices on a network

 **Internet Protocol (IP) address:** A unique string of characters that identifies the location of a device on the internet